nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    3. Test case: `schedule 1 ap/Appointment Name d/11-30-2025 09:00`<br>
       Expected: Error details shown in the status message.
 List, status bar and appointment sidebar remains the same.

+   4. Test case: `schedule 1 ap/Appointment Name d/12-11-2025 09:00` on a person who already has an appointment<br>
+      Expected: A prompt will appear that causes program functionality to temporarily stop.
+The prompt alerts the user that the client already has an appointment arranged and the appointment will be overriden if the user wishes to proceed.
+After proceeding, the old appointment is overridden and the app continues its notmal functionality.

 ### Completing an appointment